jmutnick/hourly-forecast/info.md

 * Category: Plugin

 ## Dependancies
 * The Climacell weather provider is required.
 This can be found in the HACS store.
-More information is here:  https://github.com/r-renato/ha-climacell-weather
+More information is [here](https://github.com/r-renato/ha-climacell-weather).

 * The sun integration is required to detemine you local sunrise and sunset so that the hourly forecast can display the correct icons.
-More information about this integration can be found here.  https://www.home-assistant.io/integrations/sun/
+More information about this integration can be found [here](https://www.home-assistant.io/integrations/sun/).

 ## Configuration